 Newcomers to this town expect deep-dish pizza and memorable fine dining.
 But they’re always blown away by just how great and how varied the Mexican food options are here.
 They may have heard about Rick Bayless’s huge contributions, and folks hailing from all over Mexico have enlivened the food scene here beyond measure.
-Here, we aim to measure it: These Mexican restaurants are Caviar’s most popular in Chicago, ranked in order.
+Here, we aim to measure it: These Mexican restaurants are our most popular in Chicago, ranked in order.

 The Truck Stop Nachos from this Logan Square fast-casual fave are best in class – loaded with so many pickled onions and peppers and such tasty black beans that the nachos almost seem healthy.
 (No small feat!)
 To counteract all that nutrition, we like to add a side of queso and pour it right on top.
 At lunch, the Baja fish bowl satisfies every time; at dinner, an assortment of tacos (al pastor, barbacoa) and mezcal margarita bottled for two does the trick.
 Salsa is free, so don’t forget to click some onto your order.

 2. Cruz Blanca Brewery & Taqueria

 The best way to order these tacos is Smoke Alley-style, either steak, chicken, or mushroom.
 Either way, the plate will arrive with grilled knob onions, two salsas, guacamole, marinated cucumbers, and a stack of fresh corn tortillas.
 Don’t miss the add-ons like elote (street corn), perfect guac, and a Caesar salad made with kale and arugula.
 And really don’t miss the house-brewed beers that are bright with the flavors of tropical fruits and ideally matched to the food.